knaidoo29/VectorGP/README.md

 # VectorGP

-Gaussian processes for emulation of vectors
+Gaussian processes for emulation of vectors.